thomasclarke1969/documentation/integration/ios/push-notifications.md

 }
 ```

-The Layer Push Notification service will only send push notifications when the recipient application is in the background of the device.
-Your app will not receive push notifications while in the foreground.

 ##Triggering Alerts

-By default, the Layer Push Notification service will deliver silent push notifications which wil not trigger any alerts for your users.
+By default, the Layer Push Notification service will deliver silent push notifications which will not trigger any alerts for your users.
 However, you can configure your messages to trigger a system alert at the time of message send.
 To specify the alert text you would like the recipient of a message to receive, you can leverage the `Metadata` APIs on [LYRClient](/docs/api/ios#lyrclient) by setting a value for the `LYRMessagePushNotificationAlertMessageKey` key.
-This will tell the Layer Push Notification service to deliver a regular APN and trigger an alert for the user.
+This will tell the Layer Push Notification service to deliver a Text APN and trigger an alert for the user.

 The following demonstrates setting the alert text to be the same as the text of the message being sent.